Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 per year driving around looking for parking spaces (Quellmalz, 2021).
-By developing Perfect Parking, it is hoped to make the parking process in college campus and in the city seamless and stress free, by doing this I'm hoping to eliminate the time and fuel waste road users encounter while looking for parking.
+By developing Perfect Parking, it is hoped to make the parking process in college campus and in the city seamless and stress free, by doing this it is hoped that time and fuel waste can be reduced for drivers when they are looking for parking.

 Lack of visual parking space availability.